tlamedia/gtm-kit/readme.txt

 Release date: 2025-04-02

 #### Security:
-* When debug logging is enabled, the Easy Digital Downloads integration was activaed sensitive customer information was logged to server error logs.
+* When debug logging is enabled, the Easy Digital Downloads integration was activated sensitive customer information was logged to server error logs.
 If debug logging remains active in a production environment or if logs are not properly secured, it could lead to unauthorized access to personal data. - [CVE-2025-31001](https://www.cve.org/CVERecord?id=CVE-2025-31001).

 = 2.4.0 =